gighost/angular-user-test-seed/README.md

 The update and delete calls do give success as response but the proper updation is seen in the GET all api.
 So any further manipulation in data is not done from client side and data is made to be driven via api calls.

+The unit test for this application is not completed, and will be updated as time progress.

 ## Getting Started